comsci-uwc-isak/unit-1-project-LingyeWU/README.md

 ----------
 **Defining the problem (Tpoic 1.1.1)**

-A computer program for purpose of recording information about their orders is needed by a car rental office.
+Our client, a car rental office called Minimal Car Rental is looking for a computer program for purpose of recording information about their orders.
 The company is specifically interested in building a program to collect basic information about the distance driven for each car.
-Stakeholders in this process include hardware, software, people working with it or using it and the immediate environment.
-In this case specially, the problem accompanies with client reqiurements including a simple terminal based program; a simple and transparent installation, etc.
+In this case specially, the problem accompanies with client reqiurements including a simple terminal based program; a simple and transparent installation, etc. (see success criteria)

+Therefore, the RentalCarApp project is being created.

 **Solution proposed**

 In order to meet clients' expectation of an easy, terminal-based system that enables the company a sufficient and effective way of better recording the data of their orders, I chose BASH as the language to code the project.
-Considering that these data are transferred from a manual record to a local system, I added functionalities such as backup and summary to complete the project and better meet users' needs.
+Considering that these data are transferred from a manual record to a local system, I added functionalities such as backup and summary other than create, record, delete, and edit to complete the project and better meet users' needs.
+A simple installation and uninstallation script are also provided.

-- Github
+- WHY Github

 All scripts and documentation are stored in Github, making it easy to contribute to this open source projects, provide a clear documentation for the users, and showcase the project to our clients.

-- BASH
+- WHY BASH

 BASH is the language I used to code the project.
 Advantages of using Bash is that it can run most sh scripts without modification.
 Like the other GNU projects, the bash initiative was started to preserve, protect and promote the freedom to use, study, copy, modify and redistribute software, which perfectly falls in our clients' expectation on the project.